PXLbros/pxl-web-vagrant/docs/installation.md

 # Installation

-Install by cloning **PXL Web Vagrant** [GitHub repository](http://github.com/PXLbros/pxl-vagrant) to a destination of your choice on your local machine.
+Install by cloning **PXL Web Vagrant** [GitHub repository](http://github.com/PXLbros/pxl-vagrant) to a destination of your choice on local machine.

 ```shell
 cd ~/